-Like all mountains in South Tyrol, this high peak also has two names: the Italian one, Monte Magro, and the original Tyrolean, Magerstein.
+Like all the mountains in South Tyrol, also this high peak has two names: the Italian one, Monte Magro, and the original Tyrolean, Magerstein.
 Monte Magro 3273 m is located in the Rieserferner Group (Vedrette di Ries), between Forcella d'Anterselva and Pizzo delle Vedrette.
 With an altitude of 3273 m it's a very popular summer destination both from the Northern side (Rifugio Roma / Kasseler Hütte) and from the Southern one (Rifugio Vedrette di Ries / Rieserferner Hütte).
 Moreover Monte Magro is a coveted destination for ski-mountaineering ascents.
 It will be decribed on this page the Normal route from North starting from Rifugio Roma.

 The starting point to climb is the Jausestation Säge 1.591 m, just beyond Riva di Tures, where it starts the path to the Rifugio Roma / Kasseler Hütte.